diegomeire/ObjectDimensioner/README.md

 carthage update
 ````
 ## How to use the app
+#### 1. Camera Calibration
-#### 1. Calibrate the camera by pointing the camera to a printed version of the following document: https://nerian.com/support/resources/patterns/
+Calibrate the camera by pointing the camera to a printed version of the following document: https://nerian.com/support/resources/patterns/
 <kbd>
   <img src="IMG_5179.JPG"/>
 </kbd>

+#### 2. Set the background
-#### 2. You need a monochromatic background to apply a chroma-key effect.
+You need a monochromatic background to apply a chroma-key effect.
 Point the camera to the background.
 This will give you the colors.
 Select which ones you want to use apply the chroma-key effect.
 <kbd>
     <img src="IMG_5180.JPG"/>
 </kbd>